broxus/everscale-jrpc/README.md

 ## Methods

-### `getLatestKeyBlock` - retrieves the latest key block from a node.
-Key blocks
+### `getLatestKeyBlock`

-are a type of block in a blockchain that contain important information, such as the state of the network and the current validator set.
+This methos is used to retrieve the latest key block from the Everscale.
+Key blocks are a type of block in a blockchain that contain important information, such as the state of the network and the current validator set.

 To call the getLatestKeyBlock method using JSON-RPC, the client must send a request to the server in the following format: